 Change the Notes after the species account to read: Also known as Rice Grackle.
-Formerly placed in the monotypic genus Scaphidura, but shown by genetic data (Johnson and Lanyon 1999, Lanyon and Omland 1999) to be the sister species to the other species of Molothrus in our area and to be more closely related to them than to extralimital M. rufoaxillaris Cassin.
+Formerly placed in the monotypic genus Scaphidura, but shown by genetic data (Johnson and Lanyon 1999, Lanyon and Omland 1999) to be the sister species to the other species of p.

-p.
 649. Icterus prosthemelas is recognized as a species distinct from I. dominicensis and is moved to a position next to I. spurius on the basis of genetic data presented by Omland et al. (1999).
 The analysis by Omland et al. (1999) indicates that the I. dominicensis complex may consist of up to four species.
 However, the exclusion of I. d. dominicensis from part of the genetic data set, and the lack of an analysis of vocal and plumage differences among the four island taxa, make it impossible to determine at this time how many biological species should be recognized.
 Replace the account for I. dominicensis with the following: